nbrady-techempower/TFB-Documentation/docs/Development/Contributing-Guide.md

 be provided by [contacting the community](../Support/Converse).
 Some valid (and encouraged!) example reasons to open an issue:
     * Found a bug
-    * Request to see a new framework implemented
     * Framework/language readme information out of date
 * Add any appropriate labels/milestone tags for easier identification.
 * If the issue is regarding this documentation, see the [about documenation page](../About/Documentation).

+# TFB Wiki
+* The preferred method for suggesting the implementation of a new framework or language is adding it to the [TFB Wiki - Suggested Frameworks, Languages and Features](https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Suggested-Frameworks,-Languages-and-Features) Page.